Industrial music: Origins: 1970s–1980s

-The term "industrial music," in the context of an alternative music scene was originally coined by artist Monte Cazazza in 1976 as "Industrial Music for Industrial People," which became the strapline for the record label Industrial Records, founded by Throbbing Gristle.
-The first wave of industrial music music began with Throbbing Gristle, formed in Yorkshire; Cabaret Voltaire, from Sheffield; and Boyd Rice (recording under the name NON), from the United States.
+The term "industrial music" in the context of an alternative music scene was originally coined by artist Monte Cazazza in 1976 as "Industrial Music for Industrial People," which became the strapline for the record label Industrial Records, founded by Throbbing Gristle.
+The first wave of industrial music began with Throbbing Gristle, formed in Yorkshire; Cabaret Voltaire, from Sheffield; and Boyd Rice (recording under the name NON), from the United States.
 Their production was not limited to music, but included mail art, performance art, installation pieces and other art forms.

 Throbbing Gristle first performed in 1976, and began as the musical offshoot of the Kingston upon Hull-based COUM Transmissions.
 COUM was initially a psychedelic rock group, but began to describe their work as performance art in order to obtain grants from the Arts Council of Great Britain.
 COUM was composed of P-Orridge and Cosey Fanni Tutti.
 Beginning in 1972, COUM staged several performances inspired by Fluxus and Viennese Actionism.
 These included various acts of sexual and physical abjection.
 Peter Christopherson, an employee of commercial artists Hipgnosis, joined the group in 1974, with Carter joining the following year.
 The group renamed itself Throbbing Gristle in September 1975, their name coming from a northern English slang word for an erection.
 The group's first public performance, in October 1976, was alongside an exhibit titled Prostitution, which included pornographic photos of Tutti as well as used tampons.
 Conservative politician Nicholas Fairbairn declared that "public money is being wasted here to destroy the morality of our society" and blasted the group as "wreckers of civilization."

 By the late 1970s, industrial music acts such as Clock DVA, Nocturnal Emissions, Whitehouse, Nurse with Wound, and SPK soon followed.
 Whitehouse intended to play "the most brutal and extreme music of all time", a style they eventually called power electronics.
 An early collaborator with Whitehouse, Steve Stapleton, formed Nurse with Wound, who experimented with noise sculpture and sound collage.
 Clock DVA described their goal as borrowing equally from surrealist automatism and "nervous energy sort of funk stuff, body music that flinches you and makes you move."
 23 Skidoo, like Clock DVA, merged industrial music with African-American dance music, but also performed a response to world music.
 Performing at the first WOMAD Festival in 1982, the group likened themselves to Indonesian gamelan.
 Swedish act Leather Nun were signed to Industrial Records in 1978, being the first non-TG/Cazazza act to have an IR-release.
 Their singles eventually received significant airplay in the United States on college radio.